 Broadway comes to Branford in this intimate Sunday afternoon concert series featuring stars from the biggest shows on stage today, all under the music direction of Grammy and Emmy Award winner, John McDaniel.
 Award-winning performers fresh from the Great Bright Way will entertain Legacy audiences with songs and stories brimming with NYC style right here on the shoreline!

-October 18: Sam Gravitte
+October 18: Broadway’s Sam Gravitte of Wicked, Beautiful, Frozen, Joseph… Dreamcoat

 JOHN McDANIEL is a Grammy and Emmy Award-winning Music Director, Composer, Director, Arranger, Orchestrator, and Producer and is an Artistic Director at the Tony Award-winning Eugene O’Neill Theater Center.
 Most recently, John music directed and orchestrated Carol Burnett’s 90th Birthday Special on NBC.
 John participated in a live Playbill concert event in Times Square welcoming back Broadway, featuring Brian Stokes Mitchell, Jessica Vosk and Chuck Schumer.
 McDaniel produced and directed a virtual concert of Sticks & Stones, for which he is also the composer, starring Audra McDonald & Javier Muñoz.
 He is also a camp director of Kristin Chenoweth’s Broadway Boot Camp.
 John directed Into The Woods and Hair in Concert at the historic Patchogue Theater, Sondheim Originals at 54 Below and Piano Men at Birdland.
 Broadway music credits include Bonnie and Clyde (Drama Desk Nomination, Best Orchestrations), Catch Me If You Can, Brooklyn (Producer and Orchestrator), Annie Get Your Gun (Grammy Award), Taboo, Chicago, Grease, Patti LuPone on Broadway and Company – the Original Cast in Concert at Lincoln Center.
 On Television: The Rosie O’Donnell Show (two Emmy Awards and eight nominations).
 John has collaborated with Cab Calloway, Shirley MacLaine, George Burns, Joel Grey, Carol Burnett, Betty Buckley, Bette Midler, Shirley Jones, and Katy Perry and has guest conducted at 15 Symphony Orchestras across America, including five concerts with his hometown St. Louis Symphony.
 John received a BFA in Drama from Carnegie Mellon University.